anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

        need to interact with or modify the game state.
     - ensures that there is only one instance of the game state, preventing issues related to multiple instances having different states.

+### BlockChoco Subclass
+(is located in the Block.java file, lines 78-92)
+- inherits from abstract class Block
+- This subclass was created to define the block's own specific power (scorePlusPower) and its block image file.
+-
+### BlockHeart Subclass
+(is located in the Block.java file, lines 93-107)
+- inherits from abstract class Block
+- This subclass was created to define the block's own specific power (heartPower) and its block image file.
+-
+### BlockInvert Subclass
+(is located in the Block.java file, lines 108-122)
+- inherits from abstract class Block
+- This subclass was created to define the block's own specific power (invertPower) and its block image file.
+-
+### BlockShort Subclass
+(is located in the Block.java file, lines 138-152)
+- inherits from abstract class Block
+- - This subclass was created to define the block's own specific power (shortPaddlePower) and its block image file.
+-
+### BlockStar Subclass
+(is located in the Block.java file, lines 154-168)
+- inherits from abstract class Block
+- This subclass was created to define the block's own specific power (goldPower) and its block image file.
+-
+### BlockPlain Subclass
+(is located in the Block.java file, lines 123-137)
+- inherits from abstract class Block
+- This subclass was created to define the block's own specific power (null) and its block image file.

+### goldPower Subclass
+(is located in the Power.java file, lines 105-119)
+- inherits from abstract class Power
+- This subclass was created to define the power's image file and its display message "GOLD BALL - FREEZE LIVES :>" when the paddle catches this power.

+### heartPower Subclass
+(is located in the Power.java file, lines 90-104)
+- inherits from abstract class Power
+- This subclass was created to define the power's image file and its display message "ONE MORE LIFE!" when the paddle catches this power.

+### invertPower Subclass
+(is located in the Power.java file, lines 75-89)
+- inherits from abstract class Power
+- This subclass was created to define the power's image file and its display message "INVERTED PADDLE CONTROLS :>" when the paddle catches this power.

+### scorePlusPower Subclass
+(is located in the Power.java file, lines 54-73)
+- inherits from abstract class Power
+- This subclass was created to define the power's image file and its display message "+3" when the paddle catches this power.

+### shortPaddlePower Subclass
+(is located in the Power.java file, lines 39-53)
+- inherits from abstract class Power
+- This subclass was created to define the power's image file and its display message "CAREFUL!
+PADDLE CHANGE!" when the paddle catches this power.

 ## **Modified Java Classes:**
 _Note: Any Runnable() functions and EventHandler<ActionEvent>() in all classes were replaced with lambda expressions._